Ocelot-Social-Community/ocelot.social/docs/en/features/README.md

 ## Donate

-The *ocelot.social* network software is freely available – but maintenance and further development cost money.
+The *ocelot.social* software is freely available – however, maintenance and development cost money.
-Your donation supports its continuity:
+Support its continuity with your donation:

 <!-- markdownlint-disable MD033 -->
 <a href="/en/donate/">